-At a recent California Department of Insurance virtual public hearing, stakeholders were invited to weigh in a regulatory proposal spelling out commitments insurers have to make in exchange for permission to use catastrophe models in ratemaking.
+At a recent California Department of Insurance virtual public hearing, stakeholders were invited to weigh in on a regulatory proposal spelling out commitments insurers have to make in exchange for permission to use catastrophe models in ratemaking.

 Related article: Sorry, Wrong ZIP Code: California Regulatory Reforms Move Forward